silverstripe/silverstripe-userforms/docs/en/userguide/01_creating-and-editing-forms.md

 of the editing menu to begin with: "$UserDefinedForm"

 The purpose of this little block of text is to tell the website where in the page you would like to put the form.
-The form will appear on the website wherever the "$UserDefinedForm" appears in the editing pane, whether it is before text, after text, inside a table, etc.
+The form will appear on the website wherever the `$UserDefinedForm` appears in the editing pane, whether it is before text, after text, inside a table, etc.

-If $UserDefinedForm is deleted by accident (or on purpose), SilverStripe automatically puts the form at the end of all the content.
+If $UserDefinedForm is deleted by accident (or on purpose), Silverstripe CMS automatically puts the form at the end of all the content.

 ![Form in content](_images/form-in-content.png)